KONG Nay [ Arts and Culture Prize 2017 ]

 - IMS Hall,IMS 9F

-Public lecture will be held at IMS Hall by inviting Master.
-KONG Nay,laureate of the Art and Culture Prize.
-Admission is free.
-We hope you will join us there.
+Public lecture was held at IMS Hall by inviting Master.
+KONG Nay, laureate of the Art and Culture Prize.

 Books & CDs